Elko: Wander in a Weekend

 Perched at 8,500 feet among stunning glacial cirques, Angel Lake is absolutely stunning.
 This aspen-cliffed gem is a great place for hikers, photographers, trout bums, and anyone lucky enough to spot bighorn sheep, mountain goats, pronghorn antelope, and other wild East Humboldt Range locals.
 Break out those binoculars and nerd out on some spectacular nature.

-After a long day, you’ve earned yourself a table at Luther’s Sports Bar & Grill for some hot, greasy grub and cold drinks over which to toast your amazing northeastern Nevada experience.
+After a long day, you’ve earned yourself a table at Betaso’s Restaurant for some hot, hearty Mexican and American favorites and cold drinks over which to toast your amazing northeastern Nevada experience.

 There are a few places to rest your weary head in Wells, including the more modern Super 8 Motel.
 However, more adventurous options await at either campground up at Angel Lake.
 If you have an extra day, consider pushing on the extra hour and forty-five minutes and keep those western vibes going at Cottonwood Ranch, a working horse and cattle ranch that gives guests a chance to fish, mountain bike, bird watch, take guided snowmobile tours, and relax in a truly beautiful setting.